A few places of Cox's Bazar that you really shouldn't miss

 Also you can get more information on flights and hotels of Cox’s Bazar here:

 I hope you enjoyed the read.
-If you have any questions, please let me know in the comments!
-Also let me know what type of information you are looking for, so I can write about it next time!
+If you have any questions, please let us know.
+Also let us know what type of information you are looking for, so that we can write about it next time!

 See you later!